MicrosoftDocs/azure-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

   + **azureml-automl-runtime**
     + Bug fix for cases where the algorithm name for NimbusML models may show up as empty strings, either on the ML Studio, or on the console outputs.
   + **azureml-core**
     + Added parameter blobfuse_enabled in azureml.core.webservice.aks.AksWebservice.deploy_configuration.
-When this parameter is true, models and scoring files will be downloaded with blobfuse instead of the blob storage API.
+When this parameter is true, models and scoring files are downloaded with blobfuse instead of the blob storage API.
   + **azureml-interpret**
     + Updated azureml-interpret to interpret-community 0.24.0
     + In azureml-interpret update scoring explainer to support latest version of lightgbm with sparse TreeExplainer